 - Why Did It Have to Be Snakes?: Shares a hatred of alligators with Ermes after dealing with an invisible one in prison.
 She even throws something (A wedding ring Anasui was going to give to her) at one at random.

 - You Shall Not Pass: Gives her life to hold off Pucci just long enough for Emporio get to safety.

 Jotaro Kujo (Stand: Star Platinum: The World)

 Voiced by: Chizu Yonemoto (All-Star Battle)A fellow inmate of Jolyne's, both before and after the transfer to Green Dolphin Street.
 While she claims to have gotten into jail for holding up a convenience store, it was a deliberate gambit so she could get close to the gangster Sports Maxx and kill him in revenge for the death of her sister Gloria, who was killed for accidentally witnessing his criminal operations.
 Her Stand is Kiss, which allows her to duplicate any object by applying a special sticker to it.
 Once she removes the sticker, the two objects will violently recombine into one, slightly damaging both.
 Her name references the luxury brand Hermès and the fashion designer Paul Costelloe, while her stand is named after KISS.

-- Fatal Flaw: Makes risky, impulsive decisions that tend to go bad for her more often than not.
+- Fatal Flaw: Impulsive to a fault, Ermes makes many decisions that tend to go bad for her more often than not.

-- Good Scars: Has two - one on her forehead and another on her chin.
+- Good Scars, Evil Scars: She has two Good Scars - one on her forehead and another on her chin.

 - Heart Is an Awesome Power: In classic JoJo fashion.
 The gambits she puts together with Kiss' stickers are incredibly clever and can be so complex that the reader may have trouble keeping up.